 With this in mind, we developed a scalable mobile-based training program that simplifies financial management lessons into easy-to-adopt rules of thumb and delivers them at the clients’ convenience.
 The Financial Heuristics Training has been tested and proven effective in three regions around the world.

 The results are striking.
 In India and the Philippines, listening to our IVR messages via mobile phone improved key financial management practices by between 2 and 8 percentage points among training participants, compared to the group that received no training.
 Participants were highly engaged with the messages – on average, across both countries, 76% of clients picked up the training calls and listened to at least 70% of the message.
 Furthermore, delivering the Financial Heuristics via mobile phone was cheaper, particularly in India, where it cost about 67% less than the institution’s in-person financial education training.
-To deliver and test the training program, we partnered with Institute for Financial Management and Research (IFMR LEAD) in India and Innovations for Poverty Action (IPA) in the Philippines.

 This evidence-based training is a major step toward better empowering microentrepreneurs to improve their businesses, support their families, and positively impact their communities.
 For more detail, read the project brief.
 We’re actively seeking new opportunities to take this work even farther.
 Interested in learning more about applying the Financial Heuristics Training?
 Reach out to us at firstname.lastname@example.org

 What are “Heuristics” ?

 Heuristics are essentially “Rules of Thumb” which serve as shortcut decision-making aids that enable people to make reasonably good decisions without needing to account for all of the complex nuances of a particular situation.